 The Kent Test (11+)

 If you wish to apply for a Year 7 place at a Kent grammar school, you can register your child for the Kent Test which will assess whether your child is suitable.
-The Kent Test is made up of standardised English, mathematics and reasoning tests along with a creative writing exercise, and these are taken in the September of Year 6.
+The Kent Test is made up of standardised English, mathematics and reasoning tests along with a creative writing exercise, and these are taken at the start of Year 6.

 More information about the Kent Test, including important dates and a link to the registration portal, can be found on the Kent County Council website's dedicated Kent Test section.
 You can also find more information in the leaflets and presentation below.

 Secondary Applications (for all Year 6 children)

 School open days and tours

 ***Please inform St. John's via email: email@example.com in advance if you are taking your child to visit another school so that we can update the register accordingly.***

 Bennett Memorial Diocesan School, Tunbridge Wells